 As with all of our Learner Voice work, AONTAS is committed to raising the experiences of learners with policymakers, education providers and Government representatives we meet, with the goal of making education more equal and accessible for all.

-The current Learners As Leaders programme is “Together in the Telling,” focussing on the experiences of migrant women and how they can tell their story, be part of a community and inspire others through their courage.
+This Learners As Leaders programme was called “Together in the Telling,” focussing on the experiences of migrant women and how they can tell their story, be part of a community and inspire others through their courage.

-There are three sessions, taking place in November and December.
-The end result will be a new radio programme with Near FM and a podcast, which will see the voices of these women elevated so that people can hear about their learning journeys and feel it is possible for them, too, to return to learning, in whatever form that takes.
+There were three sessions, taking place in November and December.
+The end result wasx a new radio programme with Near FM and a podcast, which will see the voices of these women elevated so that people can hear about their learning journeys and feel it is possible for them, too, to return to learning, in whatever form that takes.

 This iteration of the programme, which borrows its title from French artist Henri Matisse, focussed on an online painting class and how it takes courage to join a class or course, to show your creativity, to be vulnerable, to open up to the possibility of “getting it wrong.”